-- Case Manager can mean Support Coordinator or Service Coordinator - Service Plan can mean Individual Service Plan (ISP) or Individualized Program Plan (IPP) - Support Workers can mean Staff
+- Case Manager can mean Support Coordinator or Service Coordinator - Service Plan can mean Individual Service Plan (ISP) or Individualized Program Plan (IPP)

-Do you get enough information about the services and supports that your child can get?
+Do you get enough information about the services and supports that your child and family can get?

-NCI tells us 7 out of every 10 people said they always or usually get enough information about services and supports their child can get.
+NCI tells us 7 out of every 10 people said they always or usually get enough information about services and supports their family can get.